 - Expands a child’s vocabulary

 - Provides a child with the ability to visualize

 - Helps a child to write better

-- Gives a child some understand of how people feel and think
+- Gives a child some understanding of how people feel and think

-- Assists a child in processing information easier
+- Assists a child in processing information better

 - Encourages a child to seek out different interests